Pree46/issr-trust-attribution-system/README.md

 ### Within-Subjects Protocol

 Each participant completes **both** conditions in a single session.

-Block order is counterbalanced by participant hash to control for order effects.
-This design maximises statistical power with smaller samples and enables direct within-person comparison of behavioral vs. reported trust.
+> Block order is counterbalanced by participant hash.
+Task order within each block is randomized per session, and task position (1, 2, or 3) is tracked in block_position to enable analysis of how trust and latency drift across the decision sequence.

 <p align="center">
   <img src="docs/screenshots/condition_a_system7.png" width="48%" alt="Condition A — System 7" />
   <img src="docs/screenshots/condition_b_alex.png" width="48%" alt="Condition B — Alex" />